 - Commercially canned (not home canned) foods.

 - Dry foods.

 - Baked goods from licensed facilities.

-- Fresh produce
+- o Fresh produce

-- Frozen meats from licensed facilities.
+- o Frozen meats from licensed facilities.

-- o Fresh meats may be accepted only from licensed facilities.
+- Fresh meats may be accepted only from licensed facilities.

 - Game may be accepted only if killed at a licensed game farm and processed within two hours by a licensed processor.